 Settlement Class Members who could be pre-identified through UCLA’s records were assigned a unique Claimant ID number.
 If you received a notice with a Claimant ID number on the upper right-hand corner of each page, your membership in the Class is established.
 UCLA’s records cover the period from 2006 to June 28, 2018 at UCLA Medical Center; July 22, 2004 to January 21, 2010 at UCLA’s student health center; and February 1, 2014 to June 28, 2018 at Dr. Heaps’s medical offices at 100 UCLA Medical Plaza.

-If you have not been pre-identified but believe you are a Class Member, you must submit a Statement of Class Membership attesting to facts showing that you are a member of the Class.
-You can find and submit this Statement of Class Membership here.
+If you have not been pre-identified but believe you are a Class Member, you must have submitted a Statement of Class Membership attesting to facts showing that you are a member of the Class by June 7, 2021.

 A Settlement Class Member who accepts a Tier 1 Award remains eligible to make a Tier 2 or Tier 3 Claim, as described below.
 The Tier 1 Award shall be counted against any further awards, but under no circumstances will a Settlement Class Member be required to return a Tier 1 Award.

-Tier 2 – Each Settlement Class Member can also choose to submit an online or written Tier 2 Claim Form describing your experience with Dr. Heaps, the impact on you, and the emotional distress and/or bodily injury you suffered.
+Tier 2 – Each Settlement Class Member also had the option to submit an online or written Tier 2 Claim Form describing your experience with Dr. Heaps, the impact on you, and the emotional distress and/or bodily injury you suffered.

-Submitting a Tier 2 Claim is optional and if you qualify as a Settlement Class Member, you will be sent the Tier 1 Award even if you do not submit a Tier 2 Claim.
+Submitting a Tier 2 Claim was optional and if you qualify as a Settlement Class Member, you will be sent the Tier 1 Award even if you did not submit a Tier 2 Claim.

 Each Tier 2 Claim will be reviewed by an impartial three-person panel that includes a court-appointed Special Master, a forensic psychologist/psychiatrist, and an OB/GYN.